subvertReal/imagePathFinderAlmarahWebsite/README.md

 # imagePathFinderAlmarahWebsite
-Node.js server that locates information regarding images for the Almarah Classic Fit website and delivers information via express
+Node.js server that locates information regarding images for the Almarah Classic Fit website and delivers the images via express in the format of base64.
+It also has an api for editing images on the server itself through an admin panel